 watch live online:

-The SpaceX livestream typically begins 15 minutes prior to launch.
-NASA TV likely won’t be broadcasting this launch.
+The ULA livestream typically begins around 45 minutes prior to launch.
+NASA TV won’t be broadcasting this launch.

 launch hazard and NOTAM:

 The 45th Space Wing will issue the launch hazard area as we get closer to launch.

 “Atlas V uses a standard common core booster, up to five solid rocket boosters (SRBs), a Centaur upper stage in a single- or dual-engine configuration, and one of several sizes of payload fairings.